-But let’s say you converted your garage to an office or workshop and didn’t use it for anything domestic, then you may be liable to pay business rates.
+However, let’s say you have employees who work with you at your home, or you converted your garage to an office or workshop and didn’t use it for anything domestic, then you might be liable to pay business rates.

 Every case is different, and your local council’s valuation officer will consider how often the room is used for business and to what extent it dominates the room, plus any modifications made to the house for the business.

 Business Rates resources

 If you want to estimate your business rate bill for any part of the UK, this page explains how to do it, and what to do if you think your valuation is wrong.

 There are relief schemes for some types of organisations such as charities and amateur sports clubs.
 And some rural businesses including village shops and petrol stations can claim relief.

 If you think your building has been overvalued there is also an appeal process.

 Remember to get professional advice from a qualified person before taking any action.
 Don’t rely purely on information contained in this article.